-The first survey ran from August - October 2016 — which over 900 people took part in! — and we have been doing it every year since.
+The first survey ran from August to October 2016 — with over 900 people taking part! — and we have been doing it every year since.

-2021 study timelineThis year's study will run from August - October, and is more important than ever!
-From July to the end of August 2021, we'll be communicating with return participants to encourage them to fill out this year's survey.
+2022 study timelineThis year's study will run from August - October, and is more important than ever!
+From July to the end of August 2022, we'll be communicating with return participants to encourage them to fill out this year's survey.
 It's really important that we're able to have as many returners as possible, so that we're able to show how things have or haven't changed over time.
-Throughout September 2021, GI will be reaching out to trusted networks to ask them to share the survey with their audiences.
+Throughout September and October 2022, GI will be reaching out to trusted networks to ask them to share the survey with their audiences.

 Brief Report of Initial Findings